OUR COMMITMENT TO CORPORATE RESPONSIBILITY

-To honor this commitment, The Northwest Company believes it is its responsibility to empower and recognize employees, to identify social and environmental risks in all aspects of business operation, and to apply its influence to address those risks, resulting in a continuous-improvement workplace environment and reduced environmental impacts.
-The Northwest Company builds a foundation for implementing these commitments through strategic alliances with partners who share its values, and in collaboration with trusted individuals and organizations with reliable and consistent expertise in the required areas.
+To honor this commitment, The Northwest Group, LLC believes it is its responsibility to empower and recognize employees, to identify social and environmental risks in all aspects of business operation, and to apply its influence to address those risks, resulting in a continuous-improvement workplace environment and reduced environmental impacts.
+The Northwest builds a foundation for implementing these commitments through strategic alliances with partners who share its values, and in collaboration with trusted individuals and organizations with reliable and consistent expertise in the required areas.

 CALIFORNIA TRANSPARENCY IN SUPPLY CHAINS ACT OF 2010

 The California Transparency in Supply Chains Act requires full disclosure of company efforts to eradicate slavery and human trafficking from supply chains.
-The Northwest Company is fully committed to this process.
+The Northwest Group, LLC is fully committed to this process.
 Human trafficking and slavery are results of coercion and exploitation that can occur both during the recruitment process and within the workplace.
 We engage strictly with business partners who comply with all applicable national laws and international principles aimed at preventing and eradicating trafficking and slavery as described in the 2000 United Nations Polermo Protocol and the 1926 Slavery Convention.

 We place orders in 30+ factories located in China, Pakistan, Mexico, and Egypt.
 According to the U.S. State Department Trafficking in Persons 2011 report and other sources, there are substantial risks of human trafficking and slavery in these countries.
 To monitor these risks, we routinely review reports on workplace issues in these countries that are compiled by governments, international agencies and civil society organizations.
 Using independent external monitoring conducted by the Fair Labor Association, SGS, Bureau Veritas and other certified third-party agencies, we are able to properly assess our ethical sourcing environment risks and maintain vigilance within our supply chain.
 The assessment is conducted with the assistance of highly qualified corporate responsibility agencies and staff, along with trained and experienced Northwest Company management.